dirkschumacher/RcppBrainfuck/README.md

 #> [1] 5
 ```

-But we can also construct our own cell raw array and pass it to the
+In order to input values we need to construct our own cell raw array and
-function.
+pass it to the function.

 ``` r
 cells2 <- fun(cells)